Comparison

 Can I migrate my saves between the two?

 Both tools support export of your library.
-BrainTube offers full JSON export on every plan (source URLs, transcripts, highlights, notes).
+BrainTube offers JSON export on every plan (source URLs, transcripts, highlights, notes).
 If you want to move from Recall to BrainTube, export URLs from Recall and re-import them; BrainTube re-processes each source and regenerates transcripts and summaries.

 Which is cheaper?